kangjay88/receiptprocessor/README.md

 * Validating if receipt excists
 * Returning the total points value in a JSON str

+## Rules
 **rules.py** <br/>
 We calculate rules by creating an Object for each rule implemented.
-Each object contains a `@staticmethod` decorator. <br/>
+Each object contains a static method with a common signature <br/>
 * Allows for additional rules to be easily implemented later <br/>
 **points.py** <br/>
 This page contains the `class Points`.
 Using the `def calculate()` method, will iterate over the rules list and return the total point amount.